MST-188 (purified poloxamer 188)

 This page contains Forward Looking Statements.*

 MST-188 is an investigational agent, formulated using a purified form of poloxamer 188.
 Substantial research has demonstrated that poloxamer 188 has cytoprotective and hemorrheologic properties and inhibits inflammatory processes and thrombosis.
 We believe the pharmacologic effects of poloxamer 188 support the development of MST-188 in multiple clinical indications for diseases and conditions characterized by microcirculatory insufficiency (endothelial dysfunction and/or impaired blood flow).
 We are enrolling patients in EPIC, a pivotal phase 3 study of MST-188 in sickle cell disease.
-In addition, our MST-188 pipeline includes development programs in adjunctive thrombolytic therapy (e.g., acute limb ischemia, stroke), heart failure, and resuscitation (i.e., restoration of circulating blood volume and pressure) following major trauma.
+In addition, our MST-188 pipeline includes development programs in adjunctive thrombolytic therapy (e.g., acute limb ischemia, stroke), heart failure, and resuscitation following major trauma (i.e., restoration of circulating blood volume and pressure).

 The active ingredient in MST-188 is a purified form of poloxamer 188, a nonionic, block copolymer comprised of a central linear chain of hydrophobic polyoxypropylene flanked on both sides by linear hydrophilic polyoxyethylene chains.
 Although its mechanism of action is not fully understood, the activity of MST-188 is not based on specific receptor/ligand binding interactions, which are the mechanistic bases for most drugs.
 Rather, its “binding” activity and pharmacologic effects are driven by hydrophobic adhesive interactions.